billylkc/blog/content/posts/model-hosting.md

 ## Flask API {#flask-api}

-Having a ML model ready is just half the job done.
+Having a ML model ready is only half the job done.
 A model is useful only when someone is able to use it.

 Now we are going to serve our model with a **Restful API endpoint** using **Flask**.
 The package uses a simple decorator format for you to define an endpoint, e.g. `@app.route('/keywords', methods = ['POST', 'GET'])`.

 Here we specify our endpoint to accept both `GET` and `POST` requests.
+The GET request will print a curl statement, and the POST request will extract the keywords.

 -   installation